mbask/fertplan/README.md

 ### Second step: variable configuration

 A few environmental and crop-related variables need to be set.
-Some variables need to match those set out in the ‘Disciplinare tables’, while a few others have to be derived from external sources.
+Some variables need to match those set out in the *guidelines* tables, while a few others have to be derived from external sources.

 Matching-variables are: